Tutorial Gateway

 Python timedelta

 The Python timedelta function is available in the datetime library.
 We use this Python timedelta function to calculate the difference between two dates.
-Or, you can use this to predict the past dates and future dates.
+Or, you can use the timedelta to predict the past dates and future dates.

-In this section, we show the maximum number of examples of this Python timedelta.
-The syntax of this Python timedelta is
+In this section, we show the maximum number of examples of this Python datetime timedelta object, and its syntax is

 datetime.timedelta(days = 0, seconds = 0, microseconds = 0, milliseconds = 0, minutes = 0, hours = 0, weeks = 0)

-It is a basic example to explain to you how the datetime timedelta works.
+It is a basic example of the datetime timedelta.

 import datetime